psarahdactyl/wysiwyc/flattening/README.md

 ## Compilation

 This and all following assignments will follow a typical cmake/make build routine.
-Starting in this directory, issue:
+Starting in this directory, change to the build directory:

     cd visible_strokes/build

+If you are using Windows, issue:

+    cmake ../.. -T "host=x64" -A x64

+Then, open the resulting Visual Studio solution file and build from there.

+If you are using Mac or Linux, then issue:

     cmake ../..

-If you are using Mac or Linux, then issue:

     make

-If you are using Windows, then running `cmake ..` should have created a Visual Studio solution file called `flattening.sln` that you can open and build from there.
-Building the project will generate an .exe file.

 ## Usage